brunoasm/varKoder_development/README.md

 iDELUCS: tests using iDELUCS

-## figure_1
+## figures
-This folder holds scripts and data to reproduce Figure 1 in the manuscript.
+This folder holds scripts and data to reproduce varKodes and rfCGRs shown in Figure 1 and Figure 3 in the manuscript.

 ## profiling
 Log files produced by varKoder tests with profiling activated.